Love the Grinch?? Check out this step by step DIY Grinch wreath tutorial to add to your Christmas decor. Links to more Grinch projects too!

 Then pull another few inches through the opening in front of it and hold it all together.
 Then just keep repeating this process until the end of mesh roll.

-This is mine all covered with the mesh.
+This is my square Dollar Tree wreath all covered with the mesh.

 Decorating a Whoville Christmas Wreath

 Once that’s dry, you’ll decorate it however you want to!
 I got these cute ornaments and tinsel from the Dollar Tree.
 (I also got the small present ornaments there too!)

 I started wrapping the tinsel around and tucking an inch or so of it under one of the bars every 6-8 inches or so.